 - A. This is a timed event with a one-minute time limit.
 Timing will start when the exhibitor crosses the starting line and will stop when the completion of the tie is signaled.
 For time calculations see Rule SC-290.D.5. - 1.
 No Time will be awarded if: - a.
 The tie is not secure for five seconds. - b.
 The goat breaks away because of the fault of the horse. - 2.
 Time Penalty. - a.
-A five second penalty will be assessed if the hat or helmet is not on the exhibitor's person for the entire time the exhibitor is in the arena.

-- b.
-Should the exhibitor run over the goat or rope while mounted, he will be fined 10 seconds. - Reruns.
+The hat must be on the rider's head when the exhibitor enters the arena.
+At show management's option, a fine may be imposed to an exhibitor for loss of hat, if the amount of fines are posted one hour prior to the classes being held. - Should the exhibitor run over the goat or rope while mounted, he will be fined 10 seconds. - Reruns.
 If the goat should break away, because of other than the horse's fault, it will be left to the judge's discretion whether or not a rerun will be permitted. - B. WESTERN ATTIRE.
 See Rule SC-270.A.
 Exception: Safety helmet is optional. - C. WESTERN TACK.
 See Rule SC-270.B. - D. COURSE DESIGN. - The regular rope scoreline will be used as the starting line where arena conditions permit; if it is not used, the starting line should be at least 15 yards (13.71m) from the chutes or any other marker from which the measurement is started. - There is no set distance from the starting line to the goat but a minimum of 50 yards (45.72m) is desirable.
-Arena conditions will govern this distance. - 3.
-The goat should be tied to stake with a rope of at least 10 feet (3m) in length.
-Stake should be pounded completely into the ground so that no part of it is visible or above ground. - E. COURSE DESCRIPTION. - 1.
-The exhibitor must be mounted on a horse and must ride from the starting line to the goat and dismount from the horse. - The exhibitor must catch the goat by hand, throw the goat, cross and tie any three legs together with a leather string or piggin string, then stand clear of the goat. - 3.
+Arena conditions will govern this distance. - The goat should be tied to stake with a rope of at least 10 feet (3m) in length.
+Stake should be pounded completely into the ground so that no part of it is visible or above ground. - E. COURSE DESCRIPTION. - The exhibitor must be mounted on a horse and must ride from the starting line to the goat and dismount from the horse. - The exhibitor must catch the goat by hand, throw the goat, cross and tie any three legs together with a leather string or piggin string, then stand clear of the goat. - 3.
 A field judge will then verify the tie.